ZakiyyahN/cpp-book/_blog/2021-02-04-contribution.md

 layout: blog
 ---

+I am glad to announce that our university is going to have its own CS110 textbook which is open source and free for everybody.
+The textbook covers everything that you need to know for CS110 and also a little bit more.

 In recent years, the contribution has been one of the most important factors in the growth of science in the world.